Velociraptor!: Critical reception

 Velociraptor! received a strong critical reception and is often considered by fans and critics to be one of the band's strongest albums.
 On Metacritic, Velociraptor! has the band's highest rating with a score of 79 out of 100 based on 23 reviews, indicating "generally favorable reviews".
 Their previous best album score was 68, held by West Ryder Pauper Lunatic Asylum (2009).

-NME stated that Kasabian have lived up to expectations and believe the album is a huge step up from their previous albums.
+NME reviewed the album positively, praising its ridiculousness and despite concluding that it falls short to its predecessor, it is "an album with 'much to love about it".
 Antiquiet gave it 4 1/2 stars out of 5 and declared that "Kasabian has found a way to channel everything you love about The Rolling Stones, Led Zeppelin and Radiohead while still keeping the unique sound that sets them apart from the contemporaries like Coldplay, Muse and The Killers."

 Commercial performance

 The album debuted at number one on the UK Albums Chart, selling over 90,000 copies in its first week.
 In 2011, Velociraptor! sold 279,000 copies in the UK.
 With little support from Sony Music, the album failed to chart in the United States.